bloqhead/daryn.codes.vite/src/pages/journal/breaking-changes.md

 Despite breaking my wrist, enduring some of the most agonizing pain of my life (I describe it as "my arm being crushed in a vice while on fire"), and facing uncertainty when it comes to work performance, I somehow kept a positive, upbeat outlook on things.
 I perceived it as a unique challenge that required equally unique solutions.
 I used it as a talking point when people asked, and was more than happy to show off my keyboard setup.
 It's a common pattern in my field and I found myself relating it to my problem solving skills elsewhere.
 It was oddly familiar and yet entirely foreign.

 Working with an amazing Physical Therapist, my flexibility has been consistently improving, the pain has reduced, and it's starting to feel like a normal, useful arm again.
-New and improved with a 4 inch scar, and some metal hardware, I can _finally_ say I'm metal as fuck.
+New and improved with a 4 inch scar and some hardware, I can _finally_ say I'm metal as fuck.

 ## The layoff